-"Excess Emissions" - means an emission rate that exceeds any applicable emission limitation or standard allowed by any rule in Sections 3D-0500, 3D-0900, 3D-1200, or 3D-1400; or by a permit condition; or that exceeds a Locally Enforceable Only emission limit established in a permit issued under Section 3Q-0700.
+"Excess Emissions" - means an emission rate that exceeds any applicable emission limitation or standard allowed by any rule in Sections 3D-0500, 0900, 1200 or 1400; or by a permit condition; or that exceeds a Locally Enforceable Only emission limit established in a permit issued under Section 3Q-0700.
 (Note: This definition applies where the NSPS does not further define excess emissions for an affected NSPS emissions source.)

-"Deviation" - means any action or condition not in accordance with the terms and conditions of
+"Deviation" - means any action or condition not in accordance with the terms and conditions of this permit including those attributable to upset conditions.

-- A) Sources subject to Sections 3D-0524, 3D-1110 or 3D-1111 Excess Emissions and Permit Deviations: - 1) If the source specific NSPS (3D-0524) or NESHAP (3D -1110 or 3D-1111) defines "excess emissions", these shall be reported as prescribed in 3D-0524, 3D-1110 or 3D-1111. - 2) If the source specific NSPS (3D-0524) or NESHAP (3D-1110 or 3D-1111) does not define "excess emissions", the permittee shall report excess emissions as deviations from permit requirements as prescribed in paragraph 3, below. - 3) In addition to any specific NSPS or NESHAP reporting requirements the permittee shall upon becoming aware: - a) report to this Office any deviations from permit requirements by the next business day, unless an alternative reporting schedule is specifically provided in the permit, and - b) report in writing to this Office all deviations from permit requirements or any excess emissions within two business days, unless an alternative reporting schedule is specifically provided in the permit.
+A. Sources subject to Sec.
+3D-0524, 1110 or 1111 Excess Emissions and Permit Deviations

+- 1. If the source specific NSPS (Sec.
+3D-0524) or NESHAP (Sec.
+3D-1110 or 1111) defines "excess emissions", these shall be reported as prescribed in Sec.
+3D-0524, 1110 or 1111. - 2.
+If the source specific NSPS (3D-0524) or NESHAP (Sec.
+3D-1110 or 1111) does NOT define "excess emissions", the permittee shall report excess emissions as deviations from permit requirements as prescribed in paragraph 3, below. - 3.
+In addition to any specific NSPS or NESHAP reporting requirements the permittee shall upon becoming aware:

+- report to this Office any deviations from permit requirements by the next business day, unless an alternative reporting schedule is specifically provided in the permit, and - b. report in writing to this Office all deviations from permit requirements or any excess emissions within two business days, unless an alternative reporting schedule is specifically provided in the permit.
 The written report shall include the probable cause of such deviations and any corrective actions or preventative actions taken.
-Reports of all deviations from permit requirements shall be certified by a responsible official. - B) Sources not subject to Sections 3D-0524, 3D-1110, or 3D-1111 - 1) Excess Emissions Greater than Four (4) Hours in Duration [3D-0535(f)] The permittee shall report excess emissions greater than four hours in duration as prescribed in Sec.
-3D-0535(f) including, but not limited to the following:

-- a) Notify this Office of any such occurrence by 9:00 a.m.
-Eastern Standard Time (EST) of this Office's next business day of becoming aware of the occurrence as described in Sec.
-3D-0535(f)(1); - Notify this Office immediately when corrective measures have been accomplished; and - c) Submit, if requested, to this Office, within 15 days after the request, a written report as described in Sec.
-3D-0535(f)(3). - 2) Excess Emissions Less than Four (4) Hours in Duration and Deviations [3Q-0508(f)] The permittee shall report excess emissions less than four (4) hours in duration and deviations from permit requirements as follows: - a) Report to this Office any excess emissions less than four (4) hours in duration, and any deviations from permit requirements quarterly, unless an alternative reporting schedule is specifically provided in the permit; and - b) Report in writing to this Office any excess emission less than four (4) hours in duration, or any deviations from permit requirements quarterly, unless an alternative reporting schedule is specifically provided in the permit.
-The written report shall include the probable cause of such excess emissions and deviations, and any corrective actions or preventative actions taken.
-All reports of excess emissions and deviations from permit requirements shall be certified by a responsible official. - C) The permittee shall comply with all other requirements contained in Sec.
+Reports of all deviations from permit requirements shall be certified by a responsible official. - B. Sources NOT subject to Sec.
+3D-0524, 1110 or 1111 - 1.
+Excess Emissions Greater than Four Hours in Duration [3D .0535(f)] The permittee shall report excess emissions greater than four hours in duration as prescribed in Sec.
+3D-0535(f) including, but not limited to the following: - a.
+Notify this Office of any such occurrence by 9:00 a.m.
+Eastern time of this Office's next business day of becoming aware of the occurrence as described in Sec.
+3D-0535(f)(1): - Notify this Office immediately when corrective measures have been accomplished; and - c.
+Submit, if requested, to this Office within 15 days after the request, a written report as described in Sec.
+3D-0535(f)(3). - Excess Emissions Less than Four Hours in Duration and Deviations [Sec.
+3Q-0508(f)] The permittee shall report excess emissions less than four hours in duration and deviations from permit requirements as follows: - Report to this Office any excess emissions less than four hours in duration and any deviations from permit requirements quarterly, unless an alternative reporting schedule is specifically provided in the permit; and - b.
+Report in writing to this Office any excess emission less than four hours in duration or any deviations from permit requirements quarterly, unless an alternative reporting schedule is specifically provided in the permit.
+The written report shall include the probable cause of such excess emissions and deviations and any corrective actions or preventative actions taken.
+All reports of excess emissions and deviations from permit requirements shall be certified by a responsible official. - C. Other Requirements under Sec.
 3D-0535 (Sec.
-3D-0535(g) is Locally Enforceable Only.)
+3D-0535(c) and (g)) Locally Enforceable Only